 – Providing a facility which will attract visitors to the town and create education, training and employment opportunities.

 – Provide excellent customer service in all departments of the club.

-If the matter cannot be resolved verbally the issue should then be submitted in writing to the Customer Services Manager.
+If the matter cannot be resolved verbally the issue should then be submitted in writing.

 Letters should be addressed to: